MasseR/Blog/posts/2011-07-09-php_closures.markdown

 lambdas, namely `map` and `filter`.
 It's a bit long line, but it is still readable and understandable.

-The idiomatic way to do the same with haskell would be to loop over the employers and add the result to an array if there is a match.
+The idiomatic way to do the same with PHP would be to loop over the employers and add the result to an array if there is a match.
 This is such a simple example that it's still extremely readable, but in general mutable variables, make it more difficult to keep track of what's happening.